igormironchik/md-pdf/tests/manual/footnotes.md

 Breasted came to realize the need to establish a new institute for the comprehensive study of the ancient Near East modeled along the lines of scientific enquiry.
-Sometimes he even referred to this institute as a “research laboratory.”[^1] Ultimately, he managed to convince some of the most rational of people, i.e., America's corporate industrial and commercial leaders, including John D. Rockefeller, Jr. (Standard Oil),
+Sometimes he even referred to this institute as a "research laboratory."[^1] Ultimately, he managed to convince some of the most rational of people, i.e., America's corporate industrial and commercial leaders, including John D. Rockefeller, Jr. (Standard Oil),